Using the Template / Attract Screen editor

 (1) The save indicator.
 Saving happens automatically when you stop making changes for a moment.
 If the save indicator says you have unsaved changes, do not leave the page.

-(2) For templates this shows the design/scenes switcher.
+(2) For templates this shows the layers/scenes switcher.
 For attract screens this shows the background/foreground switcher.

 For templates: